-Michelle Tortolani served as the Society’s President in fiscal year 2008.
+Michelle Tortolani served as the Society’s President in the fiscal year 2008.
 She assumed this role after serving on the SWE Board of Directors (BOD) for six years.

-Tortolani is a senior life member of SWE and has been a member of SWE for more than 20 years, holding a variety of positions at the section, region and national levels.
+Tortolani is a senior life member of SWE and has been a member of SWE for more than 20 years, holding various positions at the section, region, and national levels.
 At the section level, she held the offices of President and Treasurer for the Baltimore-Washington Section.
 At the region level, she served as Region E Director.
 Nationally, she co-chaired SWE’s 2000 National Conference; served as a key member of the Membership Dues Task Force and the Membership Growth and Retention Task Force; and led the Joint Membership Task Force.
 She has served on the BOD as Vice President of Membership Initiatives, Director of Professional Development, Director of External Affairs, and President-Elect.
 In these capacities, she played a key role in leading initiatives to strengthen the Society’s membership, professional development, and public policy programs.

 Tortolani is a former member of the Boston University Engineering Alumni Board and a member of the Institute of Electrical and Electronics Engineers.